pixd/react-pipe/README.md

 const response = usePipe((params) => getUser(params), [pipe.latest, params]);
 ```

-In this case, access to the data and to the error can be obtained through the variables `response` and `response.error`.
+In this case, access to the data and to the error can be obtained through `response` and `response.error`.
 Eg:

 ```typescript
 const dispatch = useDispatch();